tsatria03/CookyCraze/docks/readme.txt

 Achievements.
 Track your progress and earn recognition for milestones across every part of the game.

-There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, the cooky flipper, the slot machine, and blackjack.
+There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, the cooky flipper, the slot machine, blackjack, and the cooky lottery.
 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
-The menu is organised into eight categories: baking, baking slots manager, economy, events, blackjack, slot machine, lottery, and quests.
+The menu is organised into nine categories: baking, baking slots manager, economy, events, blackjack, slot machine, cooky flipper, cooky lottery, and quests.
 Each category label shows how many achievements it contains.
 The main menu shows how many you have unlocked out of the total across all categories.